 - Job Agent at the Workindenmark Jobnet portal, which offers access to Danish job vacancies, posted in English.

-- Jobseekers may also choose to sign up for free job search webinars.
+- Jobseekers may choose to sign up for free webinars.
 Subscription needs a specific registration at the service provider NemTilmeld.

 Legal basis for the data processing

-By creating a Job Agent at Workindenmark Jobnet portal, or signing up for newsletters or webinar at workindenmark.dk, jobseekers give their consent to Workindenmark/STAR’s processing of their personal data.
+By creating a Job Agent at Workindenmark Jobnet portal, or signing up for webinars at workindenmark.dk, jobseekers give their consent to Workindenmark/STAR’s processing of their personal data.
 The legal basis of the processing is a consent, cf. the General Data Protection Regulation 2016/679 article 6 (1) (a).
 We only process data provided by you when you give your consent to do so.